Len Lesser

-Leonard King Lesser (December 3, 1922 – February 16, 2011) was an American character actor and comedian, best known for his recurring role as Uncle Leo on Seinfeld.
-He was also known for his role as Garvin on Everybody Loves Raymond.
+Leonard King Lesser (December 3, 1922 – February 16, 2011) was an American character actor and comedian, best known for his recurring role as Uncle Leo, Jerry Seinfeld's uncle in the American sitcom television series Seinfeld.
+He was also known for his recurring role as Garvin on Everybody Loves Raymond.

 Early life

 Lesser was born in New York City in 1922.
 His father, a grocer, was a Jewish immigrant from Poland.
 Lesser received his bachelor's degree from the City College of New York in 1942 at the age of 19.
 Lesser enlisted in the United States Army the day after the attack on Pearl Harbor, and served in the China Burma India Theater during World War II.
 While there, he was promoted to sergeant.